alex-ten/HFSP/content/analyses/closed_loop/02 swithcing and recent performance.md

     label='Play time split by groups and conditions' %}

 <a href='{{site.baseurl}}/img/time_on_tasks.svg'><img alt='time_on_tasks' src='{{site.baseurl}}/img_compressed/time_on_tasks.svg' style="width: 50%; height:auto; display: block; margin: 0 auto;/"></a>

-One tentative explanation is that the "strategic" instructions created a knowledge gap different from one that would be naturally induced (e.g. in the F group).
-This might not be particularly satisfying, as it seems to push the question aside rather than answering it, since we have not established what exactly knowledge gaps are.
-Let's try to apply <a href='{{site.baseurl}}/pdfs/GolmanLoewenstein_2016_gaps.pdf' class='animated' target='_blank'>Golman and Loewenstein's (2016)</a> [G&L] framework to our monster task.
-The authors propose a general model of informational utility, in which answers to certain questions are evaluated on the basis of their material value, valence, and clarity.
-Since correct answers in our study (e.g. "fat and short bears prefer tacos") were not supposed to have any material value or emotional valence, we can ignore the corresponding terms in G&L's general form utility function and focus on clarity, which corresponds to the entropy of a discrete probability distribution over a set of conceived answers.